You are here

 If English is not your native language and you have not been granted a waiver

 $60.00 nonrefundable application fee payable by check or money order to “Pace Law School,” or by credit card or wire transfer.
 Do not send cash through the mail.
-You may also use www.peertransfer.com/pace.
+International students may also use www.peertransfer.com/pace.

-9. SJD applicants: A five (5) page thesis proposal is also required.
+9. For SJD applicants: A five (5) page thesis proposal is also required.